 Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment.
 Reports may be made in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator, electronic form (if available), or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
-Such a report may be made at any time (including during non-business hours) by using the reporting options available at the time of the report.
+Such a report may be made at any time (including during nonbusiness hours) by using the reporting options available at the time of the report.
+Reports may also be made anonymously; in such case, the person making the report shall not disclose their name or other identifying information, such as an ID number, and shall submit a written report using any of the previously identified written reporting means in a manner that would not reveal the identity of the reporter.
+The University may also provide specific anonymous reporting options such as a hot line, tip line, or online web form.
+A University's ability to respond to an anonymous report may be limited about the level of information about the incident and/or individuals involved.
 Reports do not constitute a formal complaint under this Policy unless they meet the criteria specified in the Title IX Complaint and Resolution Procedures.